radiomic/METRICS-E3/docs/METRICS tool.md

 ![Fig1](/METRICS-E3/figs/weights.png)

-"Weights of METRICS categories and items.
+**Figure 1.** "Weights of METRICS categories and items.
 Each category has a different color and those colors are matched between right and left panels" [1] (licensed under CC BY)